ocaml/v2.ocaml.org/site/learn/tutorials/guidelines.md

 > exception to the correct indentation rule.
 It also insists not to use
 > the same syntax for the whole set of clauses, writing the first clause
 > as an exception with a slightly different syntax.
 Last, aesthetic
-> value is doubtful dubious (some people would say “awful” instead of
+> value is doubtful (some people would say “awful” instead of
 > “doubtful”).
 >